 Shannon has been a board member of the Logan Women’s Health and Wellbeing Centre, Secretary of the Centre Against Sexual Violence in Logan and the Duty Solicitor at the Beenleigh Neighbourhood Centre.

-Shannon holds a Bachelor of Laws (First Class Hons) from QUT and a Master of Laws from Melbourne University.
+Shannon Fentiman holds a Bachelor of Laws (First Class Hons) from QUT and completed her Master of Laws at Melbourne University.
 She was admitted as a Legal Practitioner in 2007.

-Prior to her election to the Queensland Parliament as the Member for Waterford, Shannon worked as an employment lawyer in Beenleigh.
-She was also a Judge’s Associate in the Supreme Court of Queensland to her Honour Justice Atkinson.
+Prior to her election to the Queensland Parliament as the Member for Waterford, Shannon worked as a solicitor and also worked as a Judge’s Associate in the Supreme Court of Queensland to her Honour Justice Atkinson.